Thames Water: Potential special administration regime (SAR)

 On 28 May 2025, the company was fined £122.7 million by Ofwat following two separate regulatory investigations.
 The regulator fined Thames £104.5 million for breaches relating to its wastewater operation and £18.2 million for breaches relating to dividend payments made in October 2023 and March 2024.

 On 17 June 2025, Maynard announced that he and a group of Thames Water's secondary creditors would be taking their case against the company's restructuring to the Supreme Court.

 In July 2025, Thames Water reported a loss of £1.65bn for the year to March 2025, while total debt climbed to £16.8bn.
 CEO Chris Weston said the company would "take at least a decade to turn around".

 In August 2025, environment secretary Steve Reed signed off the appointment by DEFRA of FTI Consulting to advise on contingency plans if Thames Water was placed into a special administration regime (SAR).
 Insiders said the appointment did not signal that Thames Water was about to collapse into insolvency proceedings.
 Chancellor Rachel Reeves told investors she would like to see a "market-based solution", rather than placing the company into special administration.

-In September 2025, a summary business rescue plan from London & Valley Water, the consortium of Thames Water largest creditors, led by Mike McTighe, showed that customers might deliver fewer projects than required by Ofwat's final determination, and talked of "significant writeoffs by investors across the capital structure" and of firing key senior managers if they were permitted to restructure the business.
+In September 2025, a summary business rescue plan from London & Valley Water (L&VW), the consortium of Thames Water largest creditors led by Mike McTighe, showed that customers might deliver fewer projects than required by Ofwat's final determination, and talked of "significant writeoffs by investors across the capital structure" and of firing key senior managers if they were permitted to restructure the business.
 The document offered to sweeten any rescue proposal by providing approximately £1bn in extra funding but also required a "regulatory reset" with new and less onerous targets on pollution and leakage.
 The consortium envisaged an exemption from rules on waterway pollution for up to 15 years in return for writing off more of their loans and investing more in Thames Water.
 The creditors are desperate to avoid SAR, as it could result in steeper debt write-offs.

 In October 2025, Thames Water was told by Ofwat to refund £75.2m to customers for poor performance.
 The Environment Agency also gave England's water companies their worst ever annual ratings for environmental performance following a series of serious pollution incidents in 2024, with Thames given the lowest, one-star rating.